corielynch/react_jewelry/README.md

-# react_jewelry
+## kathleen's branch updates/uses

-- so far just the carosel input...but we might want to do the sliders
+- so far just the carousel template is in app.js...
+- the template sliders in in all the other js' i could create a directory on github main page which is odd.